hummeldon/jumpstart_lab_blog_tutorial/README.md

 [Live version](https://shielded-escarpment-39617.herokuapp.com/)

-This project project is my first hands on experience with Ruby on Rails.
-Temporarily, I will be using the CSS stylesheet provided by the tutorial but as an extra challenge I plan to design my own CSS after finishing.
+Future goals for this project if I return to it.
+1. Redesign the CSS to look nicer.
+2. Complete the extra credit from I6 on the tutorial.